Vishwamadari/User-Registration-Using-Postman-API-and-MySQL-DB/README.md

-# User registration using PostManAPI and MySQL DB
+# User registration using Python and MySQL DB

 ## **Steps to use this project**